 - repeat the painting process until you have applied 2-3 coats.
 If your cabinets are light, 2 coats will probably work.
 Because my cabinets were a medium to dark wood, and I DID NOT use a primer, I needed 3 coats.
 Use a foam brush for the last coat of paint.

 - After the paint is thoroughly dry, apply the sealer.
 In my opinion this is the most important step.
 Painting laminate cabinets would be a disaster if it wasn’t for a good sealer.
-A good sealer should allow you to wipe, clean, handle, bump, scratch(you get the point) the painted surface.
 This being said, I use 3 coats of sealer.

 - The last step is to attach your drawers and door fronts and put your kitchen back together again!

 NOTE: For the last coat of paint and primer I used a foam brush on the base of the cabinets (that I could not remove).
 I noticed that a foam brush minimized brush strokes, and you definitely don’t want any of those.

 Here are some progress pictures of the first coat of paint: